The Parable of Arable Land: Track listing

 The songs on side A and side B are the same for both mono and stereo versions; however, on the original LP, each song following the "Free Form Freak-Out" tracks is marked with a lengthy subtitle taken from the songs lyrics (except for the title track which is an instrumental sound collage and instead has its own special text).
 In 2011, Peter Kember (otherwise known as "Sonic Boom") would remaster the album at New Atlantis studios from the original master tapes as part of a deluxe reissue.

-In the 2011 Sonic Boom remaster, there are only 12 tracks displayed, as the "Free Form Freak-Out" following War Sucks is added as part of the song.
+In the 2011 Sonic Boom remaster, there are only 12 tracks displayed in the first disc, as the "Free Form Freak-Out" following War Sucks is added as part of the song.
+The bonus tracks consist of recordings from the band's March 1967 demo session at Walt Andrus studio, as well as Sonic Boom's alternate mixes for tracks.